-So far, I have been working in IT Solutions doing application development in a cross-functional Agile team.
+So far, I have been working in IT Solutions doing application development in a cross-functional agile team.
 The team includes a scrum master (team lead), product owner, technical architect, business analysts, user researcher, developers, designers, and testers.
-One of the key points of working in an Agile team is that the Agile process encourages teams to build quickly, test what they’ve built on an ongoing basis and constantly improve their work based on feedback.
+One of the key points of working in an agile team is that the agile process encourages teams to build quickly, test what they’ve built on an ongoing basis and constantly improve their work based on feedback.

 The team I’m working in has been supporting the live solution of the digital Land Charges register.
-We’ve also been working on a way in which people can register and use one sign-in for both our Find Property Information and Property Alert services instead of having separate sign-ins for each.
+We’ve also been working on a way in which people can register and use one sign-in for both our Find property information and Property Alert services instead of having separate sign-ins for each.

 Every day is different – one day I could be engaging with customers and contacts outside the team and another day I could be helping the team by coding solutions in Python, Flask or HTML/CSS.
 I have definitely progressed in my coding and testing knowledge.

-We get a lot of support from HM Land Registry whilst completing the apprenticeship.
+We get a lot of support from HM Land Registry while completing the apprenticeship.
 We can speak to our line manager, a buddy or team lead about any unit of the apprenticeship coursework that we get stuck on.
-We meet with our line manager every week to provide feedback on how we are finding the apprenticeship so it can be improved for us and future IT apprentices who join Land Registry.
+We meet with our line manager every week to provide feedback on how we are finding the apprenticeship so it can be improved for us and future IT apprentices who join HM Land Registry.